mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Did the senate agree?"

-"I'm not sure.
+"It's uncertain.
 I think you'll find many who did."

 He finished jotting his notes and then turned the page for the next question.